 I was born and spent the first 6 years of my life in St. Paul.
 When I was 3 years old, my parents divorced.
-Thereafter, my father didn't have much to do with my sister and me and rarely paid child support.
+Thereafter, my father rarely spent time with my sister and me or paid child support.

 In 2009, I earned my Paralegal Certificate at Hamline University.
 I interned in business, real estate, estate, and probate law at Dougherty, Molenda, Solfest, Hills, & Bauer.
 I graduated summa cum laude.

 I have provided volunteer services to the community in a variety of ways.
 First, I volunteered on the Cottage Grove Human Services Human Rights Commission from 2004 to 2016, with a break from 2009 to 2011 as a result of my late-husband Karl dying.
 I was the Vice Chair from 2013 to 2016.
 The City disbanded the group in 2016.

 Second, I volunteered for Beyond The Yellow Ribbon Network of Cottage Grove Steering Committee from 2011 to 2014.
 I had a variety of duties.
 In Spring of 2011, I was the leader of the silent auction for a spaghetti dinner fundraiser, our first fundraiser.
 In Summer 2013, I brought to Cottage Grove The Echoes of War presentation, which is an eye opening presentation about the long-term emotional and physical effects of combat on military members, i.e. post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 Lastly, I was 1 of the managers of the organization's Facebook page.

 Third, I was the lead volunteer at God's Closet on the first Saturday of the month from 2006 to 2014.
 It's a charity in East St. Paul that provides free clothes, household goods, books, and toys to low-income people who live near the area.